MichaelParenti/Michael-Parenti/README.md

 # Michael-Parenti
-This is my most current Portfolio Website regarding my development skills.
+This is my most current Portfolio Website.